-In 1801 William Anderson and Cornelius Kramer, of the London Missionary Society, established a Station among the Griqua at Leeuwenkuil.
+In 1801, William Anderson and Cornelius Kramer, of the London Missionary Society, established a Missionary Station, among the Griqua at Leeuwenkuil.
 The site proved too arid for cultivation.
-In about 1805 they moved the station to another spring further up the Valley and called it Klaarwater.
+In about 1805 they moved the Missionary Station to another spring further up the Valley and called it Klaarwater.
 Their second choice was little better than their first, and for many years a lack of water prevented any further development.
 The name of the Settlement was changed later to Griquatown or Griekwastad in Afrikaans.
 They lived among a mixed nomadic community of the Chaguriqua tribe and "bastaards" (people of mixed origin) from Piketberg.
 Their two leaders Andries Waterboer and Adam Kok II later had a dispute and Kok left for Philippolis.

 From 1813 to 17 July 1871, the Town and its surrounding Area functioned; as Waterboer's Land.
 Waterboer himself lived in a "palace", which in reality was a House with six rooms.
 A Monument for Waterboer was later erected near the Town's Hospital.